garciadelcastillo/gh-sharp/GUIDELINES.md

 - Groups will be labeled with _group tags_, not with _scribbles_.

-- Please adhere to color/style conventions for groups, panels, typefaces, etc. (see [the template](../templates/README.md)).
+- Please adhere to color/style conventions for groups, panels, typefaces, etc. (see [the template](templates/README.md)).

+- Whenever a component is _kinda of working but needs more development_ for some reason (not matching the original component exactly, not accounting for multiple input types, not displaying all necessary error messages... ), do as much as you can, but flag the component as _WIP_: add a Warning message to the component indicating why it's not complete, and group it with a different color (see [the template](templates/README.md)).

-- (**THIS NEEDS A TEAM DECISION**) Wherever a component has not been developed (difficult, not working, not clear, no time...), leave some kind of empty space with a small annotation saying that so and so component needs development.
+- Wherever a component has _not been developed yet_ (difficult, not working, not clear, no time...), leave the empty vanilla component on the file, and group it with a different color (see [the template](templates/README.md)).
 This should allow potential developers to identify where help is needed.

 ### The Components

-- The core of our work is to develop components that mimic the functionality of a native GH component as closel as possible.
+- The core of our work is to develop components that mimic the functionality of a native GH component as close as possible.

-- C# components should be renamed to match the shorthand version of the original component name, with the `C#` prefix.
-For example, for "Interpolate" it would be `C#IntCrv`, for "Divide Surface" it would be `C#SDivide`, etc.
+- C# components should be renamed to match the shorthand version of the original component name, with the `GH#` prefix.
+For example, for "Interpolate" it would be `GH# IntCrv`, for "Divide Surface" it would be `GH# SDivide`, etc.

+- Make sure to use the pain bucket to force the name to show up on the component, regardless of Show Icons state.
+-
 - Components should have the same inputs and outputs as the original; naming convention will be to use the short naming version for I/Os.
 Some original components have identical names for inputs and outputs (`P`, `t`), which we cannot mimic with C# components.
-In this case, use your best judgement to rename the I/O, and choose to rename the output if possible.
+In this case, use your best judgement to rename the I/O, and choose to rename the output when possible.

 - We will leave the `out` output of the C# component for easier troubleshooting or future debugging.

+- If a component has some kind of special UI (e.g. "Right Trigonometry", "Point On Curve", "Transform Matrix"...), feel free to design a non-UI C# version that mimics the original spirit with regular I/Os.

 ### The Code

 When developing the code of your C# component, please remember: